Atorable/atorable-loader/README.md

 }
 ```

-And run `webpack` via your preferred method.
-This will emit two files for each asset `originalFile.*` and a `originalFile.torrent` and send these files to an external server.
+When you run `webpack` the [Atorable.com](https://www.atorable.com/) API will send relevant files to an external server and return magnetURIs.

 ## Options